Popular keywords

 Regular use of the sleep machine CPAP may make some users feel claustrophobic due to additional air pressure.

 Gaining an understanding of what are CPAP machines for is just one aspect of maximising their benefits.
 Users must be aware of the essential tips for using sleep apnea machines comfortably.
-The most important tips include-
+So here are 5 expert tips:

 It is advisable to use a CPAP machine with a heated humidifier to avoid the problems of dry nose, congestion, and nosebleeds.